Art & Academe Chapter Five: Experimental Philsophy

 A philosopher generates a Lab Total that is used for all formulae:

-Lab Total: intelligence + Academic Ability + Philosophic Bonuses
+| Lab Total | Intelligence + Academic Ability + Philosophic Bonuses |

+The Ability used is either Artes Liberales, Philosophiae, or Medicine depending upon which type of formula is being created (Inceptions, Reagents, and Theriacs respectively).
 The Philosophic Bonuses that add to the Lab Total can never exceed the Ability used in the formula.
 These bonuses are gained from three sources:

-page 110, as well as any listed in other sources for Ars Magica Fifth Edition).
+- Shape and Material Bonuses.
+Philosophers can benefit from the same Shape and Material Bonuses as Hermetic Magic (ArM5, page 110, as well as any listed in other sources for Ars Magica Fifth Edition).
 Items employed in this manner are destroyed during the creation of the formula.

 - Risk Modifiers.
 A philosopher can choose to Experiment just like a magus (see ArM5, pages 107–109).
 Do not add a simple die roll to the Lab Total, just the Risk Modifier.
 You will have to interpret the results of the Experimentation, taking care to exclude all supernatural elements.
 For example, Warping cannot normally result from a disaster in a philosopher’s laboratory.

-- Laboratory Bonuses
+- Laboratory Bonuses.

+Distractions from lab work affect philosophers in exactly the same manner as they do Hermetic magi (ArM5, page 103).
 The Lab Total is compared against the level of the formula.
 Each formula has a base level, which is then increased in magnitudes by the formula’s guidelines given below.
 The final level of a formula is calculated in exactly the same manner as a Hermetic spell; except that a formula has a single parameter (either Detail, Alteration, or Potency depending upon whether it is an Inception, Reagent, or Theriac, respectively), rather than the Range, Duration, and Target of a Hermetic spell.

 It takes at least a season to concoct a formula.
 If the Lab Total equals or exceeds the level of the effect, then the philosopher is capable of reproducing the formula; for every season of working on the effect, the philosopher accumulates 1 point for each point by which his Lab Total exceeds the formula’s level.
 When points have been accumulated equal to the effect’s level, the formula is complete.
 Thus, if the magician’s Lab Total is twice the level of effect (or more), then it can be completed in a single season.
 A philosopher need not work continuously on a formula that takes more than one season to complete, but can spread the work over as much time as he desires.